TEACHING BRITISH VALUES

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-British Values are reflected in our school’s Christian FAITH values (Forgiveness Acceptance Inspiration Trust Hope).
+British Values are reflected in our school’s Christian vision (Faith in God, ourselves and each other) and FAITH values (Forgiveness Acceptance Inspiration Trust Hope).
 At Temple Ewell CEP School, in addition to focused class teaching British Values are reinforced regularly and in the following ways:

 Temple Ewell CEP School is a nurturing and pupil focused school, in its very nature democratic.